Catallactic/catallactic-site/docs/litepaper.md

 ### 4.1.
 CryptoCommodity Token

-CryptoCommodity smart contract is created as a diamond standard ERC-2535 [1] contract.
+The first implementation of CryptoCommodity smart contracts is written in Solitidy language as a diamond standard ERC-2535 contract.
 As a diamond contract it includes a front controller diamond whih receives all requests and is the single point of contact for the whole structure.
 4 facets deployed, at different addresses that the diamont front controller, are attached to provide custom behaviours.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/token_structure.svg" width="60%"></img>